michaelkolesidis/flamingos/README.md

 * Use original postprocessing and shaders to achieve the exact same visual output (shadows etc.)
 * Make more parameters editable

+## Changelog
+I am not keeping a changelog, but the original parsed filed without the modifications can be found in the [initial commit](https://github.com/michaelkolesidis/flamingos/commit/006643c55f2699b36405107fca0e48efa25f5877).

 ## Contribution
 Feel free to contribute in any way you can.
 Pull requests are more than welcome!

 ## License
 The whole project is licensed under the permissive [MIT License](https://opensource.org/licenses/MIT).